purpose is to encourage safe yachting, promote the sport of

 Mears Great Oak Landing Marina has been home to Great Oak Yacht Club since 1980.
 As a slip holder, the Officers and Directors of GOYC would like to cordially extend to you and your family an invitation to become members of our Yacht Club.
 Your membership entitles you to participate in numerous superbly organized activities.
 A typical yacht club schedule usually includes the following events:

-Lot’s of opportunities to volunteer your special talents and abilities
+- Lots of opportunities to showcase your special talents and abilities through volunteerism

-A Roster Book with a complete list of the year’s events and member information
+- A Roster Book with complete list of the year’s events and member information

 As you can see, your membership includes activities and events for all members of the family.
 Membership in Great Oak Yacht Club is a perfect way to enhance your family’s boating experience while at Mears Great Oak Landing Marina and Resort.
 All of our membership dues go back to the members in the form of memorable and friendship filled activities.
 Please take a moment to consider membership in this very worthwhile organization.
 And as always, please boat safely!